 Similarly, the investigator's conclusion that, to the extent the Parent's communications with the District constituted a request for an explanation of educational records under Louisiana Bulletin §613(B), the District complied with applicable law by providing a reasonable explanation of the incident by email on October 15, 2024, and October 16, 2024.
 Again, the Parent's contention relies on her unsupported belief that the District was in possession of additional information about the incident that the District withheld from the Parent.
 However, the record contains no support for that contention; instead, the Parent's October 15, 2024, correspondence indicates that the Parent doubts the existence of documentation concerning the incident.
-Therefore, the Department affirms the conclusions of the complaint investigator that the District did not violate the provisions of Louisiana Bulletin 1706 by failing to provide the Parent with access to educational records or a reasonable explanation of those records in response to the Parent's communications concerning the October 2, 2024, incident.
+Therefore, the Department affirms the conclusions of the complaint investigator that the District did not violate the provisions of Louisiana Bulletin 1706 by failing to provide the Parent's communications concerning the October 2, 2024, incident.